polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 !!!note

-    A distributed network is typically considered Byzantine fault tolerant if it can remain functional with up to one-third of nodes assumed to be defective, offline, actively malicious, and part of a coordinated attack.
+    A distributed network is typically considered Byzantine fault tolerant if it can remain functional, with up to one-third of nodes assumed to be defective, offline, actively malicious, and part of a coordinated attack.

 ### Byzantine Failure